-Driven by this observation, many recent works are exploring efficient LLM reasoning strategies.
-These methods can be broadly divided into 1) \textit{training-free approaches}~\cite{xu2025thought, lin2025controlling}, which improve efficiency at inference or prompt level without updating model parameters, and 2) \textit{training-based approaches}~\cite{aggarwal2025l1, hou2025thinkprune, yi2025shorterbetter, tu2025learning}, which explicitly shape the model’s reasoning behavior through optimization objectives such as supervised fine-tuning and reinforcement learning with length-aware reward designs.
-Although training-free methods are flexible and low-cost, training-based approaches, particularly reinforcement learning, tend to achieve more consistent efficiency-accuracy gains by directly optimizing reasoning trajectories.
-Particularly, Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} improves the sample and training efficiency of reinforcement learning and has become a common basis for efficient reasoning method design.
+Motivated by this observation, recent studies have explored strategies for efficient LLM reasoning.
+These methods can be broadly categorized into 1) \textit{training-free approaches}~\cite{xu2026thought, lin2026controlling}, which improve efficiency at inference or prompt level without updating model parameters, and 2) \textit{training-based approaches}~\cite{aggarwal2025l1, hou2025thinkprune, yi2026shorterbetter, tu2026learning}, which explicitly shape the model’s reasoning behavior through optimization objectives such as supervised fine-tuning and reinforcement learning with length-aware reward designs.
+Although training-free methods are flexible and computationally inexpensive, training-based approaches, particularly reinforcement learning, tend to achieve more consistent efficiency-accuracy gains by directly optimizing reasoning trajectories.
+Particularly, Group Relative Policy Optimization (GRPO)~\cite{shao2024deepseekmath} improves the sample efficiency and training stability of reinforcement learning and has become a common basis for efficient reasoning method design.

 Most GRPO-based mechanisms incorporate a length reward to encourage shorter reasoning trajectories and assign a higher advantage to outputs with fewer tokens.
 While they are effective in compressing Chain-of-Thought and sometimes even improve accuracy, they rely heavily on heuristic assumptions to estimate the optimal reasoning length.
 In particular, the target length is not explicitly modeled according to correctness, causing linear length penalties to deviate from the true length–accuracy tradeoff, and often overshoot the optimal reasoning length needed for problem solving.
-Moreover, existing length reward~\cite{aggarwal2025l1, tu2025learning, yi2025shorterbetter} designs are usually static and task-agnostic, applying the same length reward function across problems of varying difficulty.
+Moreover, existing length reward~\cite{aggarwal2025l1, tu2026learning, yi2026shorterbetter} designs are usually static and task-agnostic, applying the same length reward function across problems of varying difficulty.
 They fail to account for the fact that harder problems inherently require longer and more exploratory reasoning, leading long but correct trajectories to be penalized similarly to incorrect ones.
 As a result, such static formulations sacrifice necessary reasoning diversity and inevitably degrade response quality to complex questions.